About this place

 Visit the Atlas of Living Australia for a list of species recorded within a 5km radius of Adenia Park.

-We recognise and acknowledge Whadjuk people as the traditional owners of Canning River Regional Park.
+We recognise and acknowledge Aboriginal people as the traditional owners of Canning River Regional Park.